Minty Peterson: Storylines

 Minty and his flatmate Darren Miller (Charlie G. Hawkins) plan to attend the 2010 FIFA World Cup final.
 Minty gives the tickets to Darren to look after, but they end up destroyed in the wash, when Darren leaves them in his pocket.
 Minty soon grows unhappy with Darren and orders him move out of the flat, before telling him he is going to South Africa anyway as he still has his flight ticket and will use Darren's cash he saved for the flight as spending money.
 When Minty comes back to the square, Billy informs him that he met someone there.

 Later on, Minty is requested by Peggy to convince Sam to allow her mother to visit her in prison.
 Minty has made plans with Heather and her son George but goes to see Sam instead.
 During the visit, Sam - who is pregnant - collapses, and is taken to hospital.
 She says that Ricky Butcher (Sid Owen) is the father, but he refuses to see her.
 Sam says her baby needs a father, so Minty proposes to her and she accepts.
 Minty goes out with Heather to buy an engagement ring, but when he sees Sam again, she says she only agreed to marry him to shut him up as she was in pain.
 Minty returns home and talks to Heather, and he compliments her, saying she is who he wants, and they kiss passionately.
 He later tells Heather that their relationship will not be like it was the last time and he will always put her first.
 Minty and Heather meet with Reverend Stevens (Michael Keating) about a christening for George, and he asks them if they plan to marry but Minty changes the subject.
 Minty later catches Heather wearing her wedding dress, and later goes to talk to her about it but she reveals she is making it into a christening gown.
 Minty later tells Sam he will help her with her baby, Richard, any time she needs, and she later kisses him, saying he is a good man, and he reciprocates.
 He attends George's christening and ignores Sam's calls, but leaves the service abruptly and finds Sam outside.
 Heather then comes out and sees them kissing.
 Sam insults Heather and she leaves in tears.
 Minty refuses to go with Sam and returns home.
 Minty tells Heather he does love her and can stay if she wants, but she realises she is not what he really wants and asks him to go.
-He leaves the flat and phones Garry, arranging to meet him and asks if he can live with them for a while, saying it is time to move on.
+He leaves the flat and phones Garry, arranging to meet him and asks if he can live with him, Dawn and Summer for a while, saying it is time to move on.